maxx0498/DropFreezingDetection_AU.jl/README.md

 Each red circle corresponds to an identified drop.
 Some drops are missing a circle, some drops have two or more circles.

-Click on a drop to manually add circles as needed.
-Toggle the switch on the top left of the header bar to off.
-Now clicks will remove the nearest neighbor circle.
-Remove all doublets (two in this image).
+1) Toggle add: to add a circle and 2) Toggle delete: to delete any circle if extra/inappropriately placed.
+If even a single circle is there towards the edge, just delete it and add a fresh one in the centre.
+Our aim is to have all red circles at the centre of a drop.
+Atleast try bringing them to the closest possible point near centre by either using Recalculate edges or manual toggling (add/delete).

 If you remove too many circles, toggle and add them back in.
 You do not need to mark all circles.
 Removing a circle will effectively ignore the drop in the subsequent processing.

 The figure to the right shows the identified edges.
 Depending on the image contrast, illumination, and droplet size, this edge detection may be insufficient, leading to too many edges and lots of false positive drop detection.
 The spin button with the value 25 is a hyper parameter that sets the spatial scale in the edge detection algorithm.
 You can change the value and press ```Recalculate Edges``` to try to improve the center detection.
 If it performs poorly, you can also press ```Delete All``` and then add all drops manually.